 A hybrid work model "could lead to certain individuals getting promotions, clients, getting the better machinery that might be doled out to those who were there versus those who weren't there," she says.
 "Of those who aren't there, which would disproportionally women, we worry a ghetto would be produced."

 More than 40% of millennial women said remote work is very important or extremely important moving forward, according to a new survey from theSkimm.
-More than 1 in 5, 22%, said they would no longer consider working for an employer if work-from-home wasn't an option.
+More than 1 in 5, 22%, said they would no longer consider working for an employer if work from home wasn't an option.

 Sapna Cheryan, a psychology professor at the University of Washington who studies stereotypes and identity in the workplace, agrees that a hybrid system could "backfire."
 Historically, she says, offices have fostered "masculine defaults," by which she means that workplaces reward characteristics and behavior associated with men.
-"Working a long of hours, going out for drinks, a lot of travel — all that is hard if you're doing child care at the same time."
+"Working a lot of hours, going out for drinks, a lot of travel — all that is hard if you're doing child care at the same time."

 A hybrid work model could make these masculine defaults less valued, but it could also enforce a divide.

-"If a lot of people are still going into the office and it's still valued to do those kind of longer work days, and travel a lot and go out in the evening, and the workplaces offer this flexibility but it's only women who are taking it or people who are otherwise marginalized, it could create this two-tier system," Cheryan says.
+"If a lot of people are still going into the office and it's still valued to do those kind of longer workdays, and travel a lot and go out in the evening, and the workplaces offer this flexibility but it's only women who are taking it or people who are otherwise marginalized, it could create this two-tier system," Cheryan says.
 "Workers who are going to be more successful are those who come in and don't fit the hybrid model."

 Ideally, companies will not treat those who need to stay home more, for whatever reason, differently than those who can come in, says Kathryn Martinez, the president and CEO of Disability Rights Advocates.